 Configuring the wifi settings is the next step.

-• Select the correct WiFi band, such as 2.4 GHz or 5 GHz, if obtainable.
+- If available, choose the appropriate WiFi band, such as 2.4 GHz or 5 GHz.

 Your Tenda router is now broadcasting Wi-Fi as an access point after completing this step.